Last Updated on April 13, 2021 by Maggie Sutton

 Tell everyone about Month of the Military Child.
-Waiters, Uber drivers, neighbors, and friends all need to know that there are ways to show military families that we care.
-The Department of Defense Education Activity (DoDEA) has a Facebook page with videos about Purple Up!
-Day.
-You can share this information on Facebook, letting everyone know that April is Month of the Military Child.
+You can share information on your social media channels, letting everyone know that April is Month of the Military Child.
 Tell your friends how they can acknowledge and support military families in their area.
 We may not understand what these children are going through because we’ve never been in their situation, but we do understand that what they are doing is important and we need to let them know that we appreciate their sacrifice.

 Enter Homes for Heroes’ Contest

 Homes for Heroes is holding a contest for the month of April for all military children.
 Throughout April, we will be honoring military children across the country by sharing your photo and special message to them to our Facebook, Twitter and Instagram accounts between the dates of April 7th and April 30th, 2021.
 Use this form to upload a photo of the special military child in your life, and include a positive and inspiring message for your child.
 We will choose 3 entries with the most positive and inspiring message to receive a $100 Visa Cash card!

 All entries must be submitted by 11:59 PM Pacific Time on April 20th, 2021 The winners will be selected by May 1st, 2021.
 We will notify the winners directly.